 First thing, check if the wah makes any noise at all.
 If you can hear the wah hissing (obviously changing its tone as you move the foot pedal) through the amp, double check the switch wiring.
 If you accidentally misplaced the circuit input and ground wires (white and black in the drawing), the switch will mute the input of the wah in active mode.

-I get no sound in either mode
+No sound in either mode

 This sometimes happens when people use 3PDT switches.
 Unlike a DPDT, which has a 3×2 layout, a 3PDT is uniform (3×3) so you have to know which way to turn it.
 To make it correspond with the diagrams on this site, turn it so the holes line up north-south (imagine being able to thread a needle through all three holes in a row – that’s one of the three switch sections).